-By October, the wildebeest who have made it, start to spread out to graze the plains of the Mara before starting to journey south again as early as September for the lead groups and as late as the end of October for those lagging behind.
+During September and into October, the wildebeest who have made it, start to spread out to graze the plains of the Mara before starting to journey south again as early as September for the lead groups and as late as the end of October for those lagging behind.
 The herds stay close to the eastern edge of the Serengeti.
-They accelerate their progress through December in order to reach the southern plains of the Serengeti in January once more to feast again on the short grass and have their calves.
+They accelerate their progress through November, another unpredictable month, and December in order to reach the southern plains of the Serengeti in January once more to feast again on the short grass and have their calves.

 We regularly post Wildebeest Migration updates on our News feed.